morrownr/88x2bu/README.md

 ### Compatible Devices:

+Note: Some adapter makers change the chipsets in their products while keeping the same model number so please check to confirm that the product you plan to buy has the chipset you are expecting.

 * ASUS AC1300 USB-AC55 B1
 * ASUS U2
+* Cudy WU1400
 * Dlink - DWA-181
 * Dlink - DWA-182
 * Edimax EW-7822ULC